The ultimate guide to independent & solo hiking the Huayhuash Circuit in Peru

 Day 8: Rasac to Huayllapa

 Departing from a wild camp beneath Rasac, the trail meanders downhill through wildflowers, waterfalls, and sagebrush, following river crossings and rocky trails toward the tiny village of Huayllapa.
 After days of rugged wilderness, the colourful town and its warm-hearted residents offer a much-needed reprieve from the deep backcountry.
+This day is short to give you the opportunity to rest and reset for the final push!

 - Trail hours: 4hrs